dotnet/docs/docs/core/run-time-config/networking.md

 ## UseSocketsHttpHandler

-- Configures whether high-level networking APIs, such as <xref:System.Net.Http.HttpClient>, use <xref:System.Net.Http.SocketsHttpHandler?displayProperty=nameWithType> or the implementation of <xref:System.Net.Http.HttpClientHandler?displayProperty=nameWithType> that's based on [libcurl](https://curl.haxx.se/libcurl/).
+- Configures whether high-level networking APIs, such as <xref:System.Net.Http.HttpClient>, use <xref:System.Net.Http.SocketsHttpHandler?displayProperty=nameWithType> or older HTTP protocol stacks (<xref:System.Net.Http.WinHttpHandler> on Windows and `CurlHandler`, an internal class implemented on top of [libcurl](https://curl.haxx.se/libcurl/), on Linux).
 - Default: Use <xref:System.Net.Http.SocketsHttpHandler?displayProperty=nameWithType> (`true`).
 - You can configure this setting programmatically by calling the <xref:System.AppContext.SetSwitch%2A?displayProperty=nameWithType> method.